gatapia/jish/README.md

-# js.net - JavaScript the .Net way #
+# jish - JavaScript the .Net way #

 ## Overview ##
-js.net provides several tools for working with JavaScript in a '.Net' kind of
+jish / js.net provides several tools for working with JavaScript in a '.Net' kind of way:
-way:

 - A wrapper around V8:  Include js.net.dll in your project and you can run JavaScript straight from your .Net programs